 Picture of Fu Dogs taken in London China town (a nice rainy March day in 2001)

 Fu Dog (Female) at Beijing’s Forbidden City (a lovely sunny day) This magnificent bronze Fu dog is one of six pairs scattered throughout the Forbidden City.

 Temple Lions with plain balls under feet.

 These are very common and popular as mistakes cannot be made with placement.

-The below copyright information does not apply to anyone who wants to copy our content or send to a friend or even store on your computer for their own personal use and development.
-Please feel free to copy and paste or share with as many people you like.
+The below copyright information does not apply to anyone who wants to copy our content, send it to a friend, or even store it on your computer for personal use and development.
+Please feel free to copy and paste or share with as many people as possible.
 The below is intended for the many people who steal our content and claim it to be their own work.

 Copyright law protects this material, and we use the latest software to track theft from copy & paste or other saving techniques.
 We are more than happy to share our content; all you need to do is ask our permission and agree to give us credit for our hard work and a link back to our website.